Fan Tutorial 2 - Design System - Part 1

 Add by Default

 are ☑ activated (2).
 These Valitypes will be automatically added to every new component you create (see step 2 of this tutorial).
-Be aware that the Default checkbox is a user setting; this will not affect which ValiTypes other users have checked as Default.
+Be aware that the Default checkbox is a user setting; this will not affect which Valitypes other users have checked as Default.

 soc()